oracle/osb-kafka-transport/README.md

 yo oraclejet <app name>
 ```
-For more information about how to install, deploy and use the transport - please read [this blog](http://www.ateam-oracle.com/osb-transport-for-apache-kafka-part-1/) which walkthrough the whole process with more details.
+For more information about how to install, deploy and use the transport - please read [this blog](http://www.ateam-oracle.com/osb-transport-for-apache-kafka-part-1/) which walkthrough the whole process with details and examples.

 ## Contributing
 This project is an open source project.
 See [CONTRIBUTING](./CONTRIBUTING.md) for details.